 An elegant and easy vegan French Apple Tart that looks deceptively complex but comes together in less than 20 minutes with just five ingredients.
 Sliced apples are arranged on a golden puff pastry base and all of this deliciousness is amped up with an apricot glaze.
 A vegan, soy-free and nut-free recipe.

-You don't really have to be an expert baker to make this apple tart, although if you are, I won't hold it against you. 😉 And even if you haven't made a pie or tart before, you're still good, because this recipe simplifies the toughest part of pie-making: the crust.
+You don't really have to be an expert baker to make this apple tart.
+And even if you haven't made a pie or tart before, you're still good, because this recipe simplifies the toughest part of pie-making: the crust.

-I love making vegan pies from scratch, but I also love it when I can simplify the recipes I already love.
-I've showed you before how to use puff pastry creatively in recipes that require a pie crust, like my Vegan Mushroom Pot Pie, and my Vegan Leek and Potato Tart.
-The great thing about puff pastry is that you are guaranteed a great look for your pie or tart because it bakes up very golden and very pretty.
+I love making vegan pies from scratch, like this gorgeous vegan apple pie, but I also love it when I can simplify the recipes I already love.
+I showed you before how to use puff pastry creatively in recipes that require a pie crust, like my Vegan Mushroom Pot Pie, Vegan Pot Pie and Vegan Leek and Potato Tart.
+The great thing about puff pastry is that it guarantees a great look because it bakes up so golden and very pretty.
 Plus, it takes the guesswork out of crust-making.

-And, many storebought versions are vegan, although be sure to read the label.
+And, many store bought versions are vegan, like this one, although be sure to read the label.

-If you have some extra time on hand you could try making your own puff pastry with the recipe I shared as part of this vegetable puffs recipe.
-I do have instructions for making whole-wheat puff pastry on the blog!
+If you have some time you can make your own puff pastry with the recipe I shared as part of this vegetable puffs recipe.
+I also have instructions for making whole-wheat puff pastry on the blog!

 The best part of this vegan French Apple Tart is its simplicity.
-All you need are five ingredients: the apples, the puff pastry, sugar, apricot jam, and, if you're using it, the liqueur.
+You need just five ingredients: the apples, the puff pastry, sugar, apricot jam, and, if you're using it, the liqueur.
 And when you carry it to the table, everyone's going to be applauding you.
 Bravo.

 Vegan French Apple Tart